-Des signing and Planning Separate user and BACnet networks either physically or with a VLAN.
-Determine the appropriate Internet connection scenario.
-See Internet connectivity scenarios (page 2).
-Ins talling lf yc ou have dual NICs: Enter the i-Vu Pro user network IP address and subnet mask in SiteBuilder on the Configure > Preferences > Web Server tab .
-Enter the i-Vu Pro BACnet network IP address and subnet mask in the i-Vu Pro interface on the Connections page > Configure tab. lf u sing Internet connectivity scenario A: Verify that IP addresses for the i-Vu Pro server and controllers are in one of the private IP address ranges. lf us sing Internet connectivity scenario B: Verify that controller IP addresses are in one of the private IP address ranges.
-Verify that the NAT router or firewall exposing the i-Vu Pro server only exposes TCP ports 80 and/or 443. lf us sing Internet connectivity scenario C: Verify that the NAT router or firewall exposing the i-Vu Pro server only exposes TCP ports 80 and/or 443, and UDP port 47808.
-Verify that each NAT router or firewall used (for both the server and each controller) has been configured with an appropriate whitelist of allowed IP addresses in your Internet connection device, or each controller is protected by its internal BACnet firewall feature.
-Test the whitelist protection from the Internet.
+- U Verify that controller IP addresses are in one of the private IP address ranges. - □ Verify that the NAT router or firewall exposing the i-Vu Pro server only exposes TCP ports 80 and/or 443.

+If using Internet connectivity scenario C:

+- □ Verify that the NAT router or firewall exposing the i-Vu Pro server only exposes TCP ports 80 and/or 443, and UDP port 47808. - Verify that each NAT router or firewall used (for both the server and each controller) has been configured with an appropriate whitelist of allowed IP addresses in your Internet connection device, or each controller is protected by its internal BACnet firewall feature. - □ Test the whitelist protection from the Internet.
 Use a separate i-Vu Pro server on a public network by using a modstat like "modstat mac:0,b:1.2.3.4".
-Confirm you cannot access any of the system's controllers.
-Change the Administrator login name and add a password.
-If you are running a pre-v6.5 system, remove the Anonymous user account.
-Verify that the i-Vu Pro server's anti-virus software is up-to-date and is set to update automatically.
-Configure the database server to accept connections only from the i-Vu Pro application using a whitelist.
+Confirm you cannot access any of the system's controllers. - □ Change the Administrator login name and add a password. - □ If you are running a pre-v6.5 system, remove the Anonymous user account. - □ Verify that the i-Vu Pro server's anti-virus software is up-to-date and is set to update automatically. - □ Configure the database server to accept connections only from the i-Vu Pro application using a whitelist.